 Grace Bull, whose partner is in the RAF, also said her then four-year-old daughter had "really struggled" while her father was away on deployment.

 The little girl was unable to sleep through the night and had "really awful nightmares".

 There are organisations and charities that help military families with mental health challenges.

 Ms Broomfield said her experiences have helped the work she does with charities.

 "I think that we need to understand each other and realise finding it difficult is okay...but you need to talk about it, you need to speak to people," she said.

-Mind Kind is a week-long series of interviews, videos, case studies, and practical tips and information on mental health and forces families, across BFBS platforms.
+This article features as part of Mind Kind - a week-long series of interviews, videos, case studies, and practical tips and information on mental health and forces families, across BFBS platforms.